pranavmodx/hot-reload-example/README.md

 # hot-reload-example
-An example project with configuration to enable hot reloading in react app
+An example project with configuration to enable hot reloading in react/electron apps